Njack-IITP/cybersecurity/README.md

 # Contributing

-This repo will always be open for more cool content, just have a look at [CONTRIBUTING.md](CONTRIBUTING.md) and open a PR.
+This repo will always be open for more cool content, just have a look at [CONTRIBUTING.md](CONTRIBUTING.md) before you open a PR.

 # Table of Contents